Features#

 If the prefix doesn’t exist when you run a conda command, cx automatically bootstraps before executing:

-# First time: bootstraps ~/.cx, then creates the environment
+# First time: bootstraps ~/.conda/express, then creates the environment

 cx create -n myenv python=3.12